rackerlabs/rackspace-how-to/content/cloud-dns/rackspace-cloud-dns-available-features.md

 **Previous section:** [Rackspace Cloud DNS - Overview](/how-to/rackspace-cloud-dns-overview)

-Rackspace Cloud DNS automates and simplifies your domain name system management and offers many of the features you need, including:
+Rackspace Cloud DNS automates and simplifies your domain name system management and offers many of the features you need, including the following capabilities:

 -   **REST-based API:** The Cloud DNS RESTful API lets you customize solutions to automate DNS management.

--   **Multiple record types:** A full list of supported record types.
+-   **Multiple record types:** A full list of record types is supported.

--   **Comprehensive management capability:** You can list, add, modify and remove both domains and DNS records.
+-   **Comprehensive management capability:** You can list, add, modify, and remove both domains and DNS records.
 You can also import and export domains.

 -   **Domain delegation:** You can delegate a domain or a sub-domain